Sharing is caring!

 You take that lunch meat, spread cream cheese over it, and insert pickles.
 Then you roll it up, and bam – you have a snack.

-Well we rarely eat cream cheese because of the dairy factor (although, on my list is to get some Miyoko’s and/or make my own) so that wasn’t an option.
+Well we rarely eat cream cheese because of the dairy factor (except for Miyoko’s) so that wasn’t an option at the time.

 The mayo was an option.
 I swapped in the mayo for the cream cheese, and delivered to the children (and myself).